UnaidedColt42/RIdge-Racer-3D-Fan-Net-Disc/README.md

 Luma3DS:

-Move the 000400000003XX00 folder within the romfs folder to E:\luma\titles and after that boot up the 3ds and hold the select button and mark the game patch option.
+Move the Game's ID folder within the romfs folder in it to E:\luma\titles and after that boot up the 3ds and hold the select button and mark the game patch option.

 # Roms ID's